BMW 3 Series - MPG, CO2 and running costs

-The most efficient of the petrol engines is the 318i M Sport – 41.5–42.8mpg and 149-154g/km of CO2.
-Almost the entire petrol engine range sits around this economy range; even the 330i returns up to 41.5mpg on average, with CO2 emissions of up to 154-159g/km.
+The most efficient of the petrol engines was the 318i SE with a claimed 44.1mpg and 144g/km of CO2.
+Almost the entire petrol engine range sits around this economy range; even the 330i returns up to 43.5mpg on average, with CO2 emissions from 148g/km.

-Thanks to the lure of the premium badge the BMW 3 Series has never suffered from terrible rates of depreciation but as with the C-Class and the Audi A4 the sheer number of these premium models being sold each year has ultimately had a slight softening effect on their residual values.
+Thanks to the lure of the premium badge the BMW 3 Series has never suffered from terrible rates of depreciation, but as with the C-Class and the Audi A4 the sheer number of these premium models being sold each year has ultimately had a slight softening effect on their residual values.

 In this review

-- 1BMW 3 Series reviewThe BMW 3 Series offers the perfect blend of performance, driving dynamics, low running costs, technology and improved refinement
+- 1BMW 3 Series reviewThe BMW 3 Series offers the perfect blend of performance, driving dynamics, low running costs, technology and refinement

 - 2Engines, performance and driveThe 3 Series offers class-leading performance along with an improved ride and excellent driving dynamics

-- 5Practicality, comfort and boot spaceLeg and head room are better than before and the 3 Series now matches or beats its rivals for interior space
+- 5Practicality, comfort and boot spaceLeg and head room are better than before, with the 3 Series now matching or beating its rivals for interior space

-- 6Reliability and SafetyProven mechanical components bode well for reliability while its safety systems are among the best in class
+- 6Reliability and SafetyProven mechanical components bode well for reliability, while its safety systems are among the best in class